Intel agencies: No sign adversaries behind ‘Havana syndrome’

 Instead, officials say, there is evidence that foreign countries were not involved.
 In some cases, the U.S. detected among adversarial governments confusion about the allegations and suspicions that Havana syndrome was an American plot.
 And investigators found “no credible evidence” that any adversary had obtained a weapon that could cause the reported symptoms or a listening device that might inadvertently injure people.

 The Biden administration has been under pressure to respond to Havana syndrome cases from government personnel who have reported injuries and their advocates, including members of Congress.
-President Joe Biden last year signed into law the HAVANA Act, which provided compensation to people deemed to have sustained injuries consistent with what the government calls “anomalous health incidents.”
+President Joe Biden in 2021 signed into law the HAVANA Act, which provided compensation to people deemed to have sustained injuries consistent with what the government calls “anomalous health incidents.”

+Affected people have reported headaches, dizziness and other symptoms often linked to traumatic brain injuries.
+Some U.S. employees have left government due to the severity of their illnesses.

+“Nothing is more important than the health and wellbeing of our workforce,” said Maher Bitar, the White House National Security Council’s senior director for intelligence programs, in a statement.
+“Since the start of the Biden-Harris Administration, we have focused on ensuring that our colleagues have access to the care and support they need.”

 Mark Zaid, a lawyer for more than two dozen people who have reported injuries, said the new assessment lacked transparency and left key questions unanswered.